rufletch/p63-HBC-diff/README.md

 After filtering and normalization, we clustered the data using clusterExperiment, performed developmental ordering and inferred lineage trajectories and branching with slingshot.
 For each lineage, differentially expressed genes were identified and then clustered to reveal coordinated gene expression.
 We used Gene Set Enrichment Analysis to infer pathways regulating cell fates and transitions.

 We created a number of visualizations based on clustering, experimental condition, and developmental order.
 We displayed coordinated and correlated differentially expressed genes including transcription factors, as well as a set of cell cycle genes and selected regulators of cell fate transitions along each lineage.
-The olfactory receptors and factors associated with OR regulation were plotted along the neuronal lineage.
+The olfactory receptors (OR) and factors associated with OR regulation were plotted along the neuronal lineage.
 We also presented the top enriched gene sets for each cell cluster.

 ### Create output directories and add to .gitignore